 - Add the whipped cream.

 - Top them with the dulce de leche and the rest of the peach slices.

 - I like to put it for an hour or so in the refrigerator before serving to allow the juices to soak the cake and flavors to combine,

 - Serve cold.

 - Whipped cream: use 1 tablespoon of powdered sugar per 1/2 cup of cold whipping cream and beat until medium-soft peaks form (it makes 2 servings).
 Or use the recipe in the Black Forest Tarts which is firmer because it has some sour cream.

 - Quantities: as explained in the description, the quantities are estimative.
 Take the recipe as a reference and add more or less of what you love or don't love.
 You can't really go wrong customizing a trifle.
 If you want to make more layers, halve the ingredients and double the layers.

 - Cake: use a homemade or store-bought lemon cake.
 Or any cake that is sturdy.
 Vanilla flavored is also good, but missing that tang that lemon gives this dessert.

-- Dulce de leche: you can use caramel instead.
+- Dulce de leche: you can buy dulce de leche online.
+Or make your own dulce de leche.
+Or use caramel instead.
 It's more liquid so it will soak the dessert more, but the flavor will still be very good.
-You can buy dulce de leche online.
-Or make your own milk jam.

 Keywords: peach trifle